letoram/arcan/src/tools/waybridge/README.md

 XWayland
 ====
-XWayland support will be enabled at some point, though it will likely just derive from the implementation WLC/Weston has. instead, a separate [Xarcan](https://github.com/letoram/xarcan) implementation is maintained for a number of resons, such as better controls of how/ and which/ features gets translated (matters when looking into sharing, display-hw synch, segmentation, ...), for performance (going xwayland -> arcan-wayland -> arcan has some costly friction in translation that is not worth paying for).
+XWayland support will be enabled at some point since there isn't really much we need to do other than some minor xcb parsing on a WM socket, and we can borrow the setup from wlc - though for non-rootless mode, we prefer Xarcan operation as that requires less translation and has access to more features.

 TODO
 ====

-(x - done, p - partial, s - showstopper)
+(x - done, p - partial/possible-tuning, s - showstopper)

 - [ ] Milestone 1, basics
   - [x] Boilerplate-a-plenty